survivejs/webpack-book/manuscript/appendices/04_customizing_eslint.md

 1. Set up a new project named `eslint-plugin-custom`.
 You can replace `custom` with whatever you want.
 ESLint follows this naming convention.
 2. Execute `npm init -y` to create a dummy *package.json*
-3. Set up `index.js` in the project root with content like this:
+3. Set up `index.js` in the project root with content.

+{pagebreak}

+You can get started like this:

 **eslint-plugin-custom/index.js**